interaction-lab/OpenHMI/OpenSense Workspace/README.md

 This guide provides steps to run [OpenSense's Windows application](https://github.com/intelligent-human-perception-laboratory/OpenSense/releases), and steps to run *pipelines* which work together with [OpenSense-Blossom Bridge](../Robot%20Server%20Codebase/README.md).

+# Goals

+We will run 2 pipelines.
+The first pipeline will let Blossom mimicking our head gestures such as nod, tilt and shake.
+And the second pipeline will let Blossom nod its head once we finish talking.

 # Prerequisite Hardware and Environment Requirements

 Windows operating system with arch AMD64 CPU is required.